microsoft/dotnet/Documentation/compatibility/workflow-designer-accessibility.md

 ### Recommended Action
 If you have an application with a re-hosted workflow designer, your application can benefit from these changes by performing either of these actions:
-- Recompile your application targeting .NET Framework 4.7.1.
+- Recompile your application to target the .NET Framework 4.7.1.
 These accessibility changes are enabled by default.
-- Opt out of the legacy accessibility behaviors by adding the following [AppContext switch](https://docs.microsoft.com/dotnet/framework/configure-apps/file-schema/runtime/appcontextswitchoverrides-element) to the `<runtime>` section of the app.config file and set it to `false`, as the following example shows.
+- If your application targets the .NET Framework 4.7 or earlier but is running on the .NET Framework 4.7.1, you can opt out of these legacy accessibility behaviors by adding the following [AppContext switch](https://docs.microsoft.com/dotnet/framework/configure-apps/file-schema/runtime/appcontextswitchoverrides-element) to the `<runtime>` section of the app.config file and set it to `false`, as the following example shows.
 ```
     <?xml version="1.0" encoding="utf-8"?>
     <configuration>